ibm-cloud-docs/containers/cs_cli_reference.md

     </p></dd>

 <dt><code>--hardware <em>HARDWARE</em></code></dt>
-<dd>(Optional for standard clusters.
-Not available for lite clusters.)
-The level of hardware isolation for your worker node.
+<dd>The level of hardware isolation for your worker node.
 Use dedicated if you want to have available physical resources dedicated to you only, or shared to allow physical resources to be shared with other IBM customers.
-The default is shared.</dd>
+The default is shared.
+This value is optional for standard clusters and is not available for lite clusters.</dd>

 <dt><code>--location <em>LOCATION</em></code></dt>
-<dd>(Required for standard clusters.
-Optional for lite clusters.)
-The location where you want to create the cluster.
+<dd>The location where you want to create the cluster.
 The locations that are available to you depend on the {{site.data.keyword.Bluemix_notm}} region you are logged in to.
 Select the region that is physically closest to you for best performance.
+This value is required for standard clusters and is optional for lite clusters.

 <p>Available locations are:<ul><li>US-South<ul><li>dal10 [Dallas]</li><li>dal12 [Dallas]</li></ul></li><li>UK-South<ul><li>lon02 [London]</li><li>lon04 [London]</li></ul></li><li>EU-Central<ul><li>ams03 [Amsterdam]</li><li>ra02 [Frankfurt]</li></ul></li><li>AP-South<ul><li>syd01 [Sydney]</li><li>syd04 [Sydney]</li></ul></li></ul>
 </p>